 My name is David McNeal (my friends just call me Dave or David) I have been called on occasion a lot of things (laughing) but none of them seem to have changed me in any way.
 I live in Saint George, Kansas just about forty-five minutes from Fort Riley.First and foremost, I am a Christian man which basically means that I accept that Jesus was God’s son and my Savior.
 It also means that I try and live my life in a Christlike fashion and follow His example to love and respect my fellowman regardless of their own religious convictions, and therefore I try and treat every human being the way I would like to be treated myself.

-I am seventy-two (seventy-three in May) and have been married to my wife (Kate a yankee) for forty-nine years in March (all her fault, I would never have put up with me for that long).
+I am seventy-four (seventy-five next May) and have been married to my wife Kate for over half a century (all her fault, I would never have put up with me for that long).
 We have five grown children, at least a dozen grandkids and two great-grandkids.

 I am a retired soldier and former Marine.
 I served with the First Marine Division in Vietnam in 1969-1970.
 I speak the Vietnamese language though not as fluently as I once did.
 I still speak enough that I could get around if I had to.

 Politically I would be called a deplorable (conservative right-wing constitutionalist); and I believe in the rule of law, due process, and the second amendment.
 God Bless America!